Search Knowledge Base by Keyword

 - The taxpayer’s basis of the used property is not figured under the provision for deciding basis of property acquired from a decedent.

-So there you go.
+There you go.
 The problem still remains with luxury passenger automobiles weighing under 6,000.
-Those limits are $18,000 for the first year under Section 280F and there are problems in subsequent years that we don’t want to bore you with, but if you want to read IRS Rev. Proc.
-2011-21 for nauseating examples, then go for it.
+Those limits are $20,200 (for the 2023 tax year) for the first year under Section 168(k) bonus depreciation according to IRS Revenue Procedure 2023-14.
+Subsequent years are much lower.
+If you want to read IRS Revenue Procedure 2011-21 for nauseating examples, then go for it.

 The bottom line is this- to maximize your Section 179 deduction for the business automobile purchase, buy an automobile that weighs over 6,000 pounds.
 Or… instead of driving Miss Daisy, drive a sumo wrestler to push you over 6,000 pounds (kidding!).